Feature request #12879

 this is the state of the art. regarding a sophisticated way to style selected features

-#1 Updated by Matthias Kuhn about 2 years ago
+#1 Updated by Matthias Kuhn over 2 years ago

 Nice feature request!